CACDAR-Project/Ohtuprojekti-kesa2020/README.md

 Currently we provide one ROS package named 'konenako', which is implemented in the [src](https://github.com/Konenako/Ohtuprojekti-kesa2020/tree/master/src)-folder.
 This package provides several [ROS nodes](#nodes) that can be run individually.

-We also provide ready configured Dockerfiles for both x86-64 and armv7 architectures, so you can easily build every node into an own docker-image.
-For arm-architectures we also provide pre-compiled docker images trough [Docker Hub](https://hub.docker.com/r/ohtukonenako/ohtuprojekti_kesa2020), that are tested to work on a Raspberry PI 3 B+ based robot.
+We also provide already configured Dockerfiles for both x86-64 and armv7 architectures, so you can easily build every node into its own docker-image.
+For Arm architectures we also provide precompiled docker images through [Docker Hub](https://hub.docker.com/r/ohtukonenako/ohtuprojekti_kesa2020), which are tested to work on a Raspberry PI 3B+ based [TurtleBot3](http://www.robotis.us/turtlebot-3/) robot.

 ## Documentation